datascienceproject2019-codescoop/codescoop-models/README.md

 ## Prerequisites

 Download Docker, Docker Compose.
 Make sure your file sharing is on for this folder (so Docker can mount this directory for the containers).

-Also you'll need ~20 GBs free space for any of GHTorrent's database shenanigans.
+It took me 3 hours and ~15 GBs (4.2+8.6) in storage to restore the MongoDB dump.

+7 hours, ~65 GBs (18+47) to restore the MySQL dump.
+So which one you prefer, is up to you...

 If you're using Windows *and* Docker Toolbox I feel sorry for you.

 ## About the datasets

-GHTorrent author's (and I) recommend using MySQL for the basic stuff.
-The MySQL version holds the basic structure of the Github's knowledge graph while the MongoDB includes the full JSON responses with commit texts(?) and whatnot.
-The full MySQL data is couple TBs(?) while the MongoDB is dozen TBs(?).
-To run the queries against the up-to-date data we could use already available Google Cloud's BigQuery GHTorrent dataset *BUT* it requires either a lot of free credits or big amount of money

-LOL
+GHTorrent's authors recommend using MySQL for the data analysis which is understandable, makes joining much easier.
+But to be honest, it's a pain in the butt to restore even one of the smallest of dumps (7 hours and 65 GBs, 47 after deleting the dump file) so I recommend playing with the MongoDB data instead.

+To run queries against the up-to-date data it's probably best to use GitHub's own API.
+Using GHTorrent with BigQuery costs a lot of money to use as the total restored data is in many terabytes.

 https://cloud.google.com/bigquery/pricing
 >Queries (analysis)
 >$5.00 per TB